Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 ### Training a LSTM using a Semi-Automatically generated corpus

 The Long Short Term Memory (LSTM) method has been in itself a very powerful method for NLP related applications.
 There has been [many](http://www.wildml.com/2015/10/recurrent-neural-network-tutorial-part-4-implementing-a-grulstm-rnn-with-python-and-theano/) [posts](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) elaborating how it works as well as [why](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) it is so powerful.
-Like most neural network methods, LSTM is a supervised machine learning method. **However, what we are trying to do here, is not a strictly speaking supervised method**, because we don't have a perfectly reliable training dataset.

-**Instead, we are trying to use the LSTM to obtain "a wider spread": compared with using only the hash tags for prediction, we also want to include some frequently used keywords in the text message.**
+Like most neural network methods, LSTM is a supervised machine learning method. **However, what we are trying to do here, is not a strictly speaking supervised method**, because we don't have a perfectly reliable training dataset. **Instead, we are trying to use the LSTM to obtain "a wider spread": compared with using only the hash tags for prediction, we also want to include some frequently used keywords in the text message.**

+At its current configuration, my codes performs NLP and LSTM in this way:
+ 1. using NLTK package to tokenize tweet message, creating word-to-index and index-to-word dictionary; after this step, each tweet message will be represented as a list of indexes.
+ 2. training LSTM using this *Semi-Automatically* generated training data set.
+The LSTM layer returns a list of hidden value vectors (length of which equal to the length of each sentence).
+The prediction for each sentence are made by performing a simple numerical average of the hidden value vectors over each sentence.
+Admittedly, this is a really simple LSTM approach.
+For the first part, I don't think more advanced NLP operations would necessarily help.
+For the second part however, I think some improvements might be possible.

-The picture between is the top 150 most frequently used words from the corpus, where there are ~ 60000 unique words in the full word-to-index dictionary.
+The picture below is the top 150 most frequently used words from the corpus, where there are ~ 60000 unique words in the full word-to-index dictionary.
 One could see ~20% of them are hash tags.
+Additionally, ~10% are non-hash tag words closely related to twitter users opinions.
+For a fully trained LSTM on this *Semi-Automatically* generated training corpus, most of the weight should be allocated on the hash tags.
+However, if a *"wider spread"* (*achieved by adjusting the early stop condition?*) could catch those non-hash tag keywords, the LSTM model's prediction might show some improvements over predictions by hash tags alone.

 ![alt tag]( https://github.com/Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/blob/master/Results_Demo/Dict_Chart_2.png)